witchcraft2001/isxcatalogviewer/README.md

 Each feature is split into API and implementation modules, which enforces strict dependency boundaries and enables true modular development.

-The decision to use MVVM with Clean Architecture creates clear separation between UI logic (ViewModel), business logic (Use Cases in domain layer), and data access (Repositories in data layer).
+The decision to use MVVM with Clean Architecture creates a clear separation between UI logic (ViewModel), business logic (Use Cases in domain layer), and data access (Repositories in data layer).
 This layered approach makes the codebase highly testable-each layer can be unit tested independently with mocked dependencies - and ensures that business logic remains